skyscrapers/charts/elasticsearch-monitoring/README.md

 The command deploys the complete Elasticsearch monitoring setup on the cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`

+**Note**: You should deploy this chart in the same namespace as your Prometheus for the configuration to be automatically picked up.

 ## Uninstalling the Chart